Insomnia - Causes and Treatment

 - Advanced sleep phase syndrome: people tend to fall asleep early in the evening and wake up earlier than desired in the morning

-- Non 24-hour sleep wake disorder: This is a condition in which an individual has a normal sleep pattern but lives in a 25-hour day.
-The person has inconsistent insomnia which occurs at different times each night and they sometimes fall asleep earlier and wake earlier, of they fall asleep later and wake up later.
+Non 24-hour sleep wake disorder: This is a condition in which an individual has a normal sleep pattern but lives in a 25-hour day.
+The person has inconsistent insomnia which occurs at different times each night, and they sometimes fall asleep earlier and wake earlier, or they fall asleep later and wake up later.

 Parasomnias are disruptive sleep-related disorders that can occur during arousals from rapid eye movement (REM) sleep or arousal from non-rapid eye movement (NREM) sleep.
 Parasomnias: